ETH-PBL/UWB_DualAntenna_AoA/README.md

 The hardware design files are located in [Hardware](Hardware).

-The published data is available in the [Dataset](Dataset) subfolder.
+The published data and ML models are available in the [Dataset](Dataset) subfolder.

 The firmware used for the double antenna and single antenna modules is available in the [Firmware](Firmware) subfolder.